excellalabs/modern-java/README-session-01.md

 These are cornerstones of what’s generally described as the paradigm of functional programming.

-## Default methods
+## Modules & default methods

 Historically, Java had little support for systems built from components, apart from a JAR file containing a set of Java packages with no particular structure.

 Evolving interfaces to such packages was hard—changing a Java interface meant changing every class that implements it

 - Java 9 provides a module system that provide you with syntax to define modules containing collections of packages—and keep much better control over visibility and namespaces.
-Modules enrich a simple JAR-like component with structure, both as user documentation and for machine checking;
+    - Modules enrich a simple JAR-like component with structure, both as user documentation and for machine checking;

 - Java 8 added default methods to support evolvable interfaces, so these things could be added without having to change all existing classes that use them.
     - An interface can now contain method signatures for which an implementing class doesn’t provide an implementation.